-The notion of positive continuous additive functional (PCAF) of a general Markov process was introduced in Revuz \cite{Revuz}.
-By using it in \cite{Revuz} a duality between a subclass of smooth measures and a class of increasing processes with additivity property is described.
-Unfortunately, the subclass of smooth measure considered by Revuz was too restrictive.
+The notion of a positive continuous additive functional (PCAF) of a general Markov process was introduced by Revuz in \cite{Revuz}.
+This notion allowed the author to show in \cite{Revuz} a duality between a subclass of smooth measures and a class of increasing processes with additivity property.
+Unfortunately, the subclass of smooth measures considered by Revuz was too restrictive in many applications.
 It did not even cover the class of bounded smooth measures.
-To get general duality, Fukushima (see \cite{FOT}) and Silverstein (see \cite{Si}) extended the notion of PCAF (see Definition \ref{def.3.3.4} below).
+To get the general duality, covering the class of all smooth measures, Fukushima (see \cite{FOT}) and Silverstein (see \cite{Si}) extended the notion of PCAF (see Definition \ref{def.3.3.4} below).
 The crucial ingredient of the extended definition is the notion of so-called exceptional set $N$ which depends on the particular PCAF.
-In the extended definition the desirable properties of the functional like additivity, continuity etc. are satisfied under the measure $P_x$ for $x\notin N$.
-Thanks to the more general notion of PCAF one can get the one-to-one correspondence between the class of all smooth measures and PCAFs.
-Nowadays PCAFs in the sense of Revuz are called strict PCAFs to distinguish them from PCAFs introduced by Fukushima and Silverstein.
-Smooth measures associated with strict PCAFs are called strict smooth measures.
+In the extended definition the desirable properties of the functional - additivity, continuity etc. - are satisfied under the measure $P_x$ for $x\notin N$.
+Thanks to the more general notion of PCAF one can get a one-to-one correspondence between the class of all smooth measures and PCAFs.
+Nowadays, PCAFs in the sense of Revuz are called strict PCAFs to distinguish them from PCAFs introduced by Fukushima and Silverstein.
+Smooth measures associated with strict PCAFs are called strictly smooth measures.

 In the present section, we show that the exceptional set $N$ for a given PCAF can be chosen in a canonical way and that this choice is in some sense minimal.
-In the special case where $\mathbb X$ is a Brownian motion, our result follows from the paper by Baxter, Dal Maso and Mosco \cite{BDM} (see also \cite{Sturm}).
+In the special case when $\mathbb X$ is a Brownian motion, our result follows from the paper by Baxter, Dal Maso and Mosco \cite{BDM} (see also \cite{Sturm}).

 In what follows, we say that some property holds a.s. if it holds $P_x$-a.s. for every $x\in E$.